- What is customer relationship management (CRM)?

 Run a complete business audit.
 CRM audit also allows you to focus on key business concerns.
 The various audit parameters are as follows:

-- Checking and reviewing all the business processes- internal and external both.
+- Checking and reviewing all the business processes- internal and external.

 - Understanding and analyzing your competitor’s brand footprints.

 - Understanding the business by conducting a SWOT analysis.
-SWOT analysis considers the strength, weaknesses, opportunities, and threats that your business could potentially face.
+SWOT analysis considers the strengths, weaknesses, opportunities, and threats that your business could potentially face.

 Your CRM audit would also bring visibility if your business has enough resources to execute various tasks such as testing, etc. Therefore, better organization of available resources.